-Recycled glass jars can work fine when you just get started with fermenting vegetables (aka DIY pickling).
+Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 Here’s what you need to know about choosing the best fermenting crock.